AOT-Technologies/forms-flow-ai/forms-flow-idm/keycloak/README.md

   * Run `docker-compose -f docker-compose-linux.yml down` to stop.
 * For Windows,
   * Run `docker-compose -f docker-compose-windows.yml down` to stop.

+### Health Check

+   The application should be up and available for use at port defaulted to 8080 in application.yaml http://localhost:8080

+* **NOTE: All the default configurations are imported to keycloak during the startup, so no manual changes are required at this stage.**

 ## Manual keycloak setup